-QuarkXPress 9 review
+QuarkXPress 9 full review

 QuarkXPress 9, the latest version of the venerable DTP tool, encompasses two strands of new features – design-driven automation and dedicated tools for digital publishing.

 A prime example of the former is Conditional Styles, a way of automatically applying styles to paragraphs based on the content of the text.
 A menu-driven interface lets you build up the conditional style, selecting which style sheets to apply at which point in the paragraph.
 Typical trigger points could be when a specified number of characters or the end of the paragraph is reached – you can apply a style and have it format backwards from the end of a paragraph, for example.
 You can also embed Conditional Style Markers in the text to tell QuarkXPress where to begin and end formatting.

 InDesign already offers similar automation with its Nested Styles, so it’s a welcome feature in QuarkXPress 9.
 Another catch-up with InDesign is the Story Editor.
 As in the Adobe version, this opens selected text blocks in a separate window from the layout, letting you edit the copy without distraction.

 A real time-saver is the ability to choose from a pop-up menu in the measurements palette to insert bullets and numbered lists.
 Default number, bullet and outline styles can be set, so you don’t have to manually format paragraphs.
 Enhancements have also been made to Tables, while the Style Sheets palette menu and the context menu for style sheets have been updated with several new options.

 Callout Anchors can now be inserted to associate page elements such as boxes, images or pull quotes with a particular point in the body text.
 If the text is then reflowed to another page, the anchored item (the callout) is also pulled along.
 You can specify Callout Styles to align the callout relative to the page or paragraph and also to allow manual positioning of the item.
 Again it’s a welcome feature that will definitely save time.